silverwind/droppy/README.md

 *Note: Unless given absolute, SSL/TLS paths are relative to the config folder.
 If your certificate file includes an concatenated intermediate certificate, it will be detected and used, there's no need to specify `ca` in this case.*

 ### API
-droppy can be used with [express](https://github.com/strongloop/express) like this:
+droppy can be used with frameworks like [express](https://github.com/strongloop/express):
 ```js
 var app    = require("express")();
 var droppy = require("droppy")({